Your savings: how to choose what works for you and your money

 It’s a really good, tax-effective way of putting aside a few extra bucks in savings in a way that you don’t have to think about.

 The whole idea of setting up a budget is not to make life miserable.
 It’s to make life easy.
 By setting up some structures around your finances, it’s easy to save the money you need to save without stress.

 Then if/when the tax bill comes, you’ve got it sorted.

 Ready to set up a low-fee account to help you manage your money?
-Check out our One Account or our Everyday Plus account.
-Or call BOQ Specialist on 1300 131 141 to find out how we can tailor a finance solution for you.
+Our One Account or our Everyday Plus account might be right for you.
+Or contact us on 1300 131 141 to find out how we can tailor a finance solution for you.

 The information contained in this webpage is general in nature and has been provided in good faith, without taking into account your personal circumstances.
 While all reasonable care has been taken to ensure that the information is accurate and opinions fair and reasonable, no warranties in this regard are provided.